Being a selective copycat is not a bad thing in stock markets. With the launch of PiggyBack, we plan to learn and profit in the process. (PBL #0 2022)

 Capital Allocator Traits

-Our allocator “giants” reveal themselves by leaving tracks that convince us of at least two attributes:
+Our investor “giants” reveal themselves by leaving tracks that convince us of at least two attributes:

-Superior investing skills.
 We search for sound strategies, high-quality investment processes, and good execution.
-If the strategies employed involve hard-to-copy allocator resources that is preferable.
+If the strategies employed involve hard-to-copy investor resources that is preferable.

 Caveat: Never confuse investing skills with short-term investment outcomes.
 In a single bull market and ignoring risks, many “lucky fool” strategies produce "impressive" returns.
 The skillful are easier to separate from the fools after full business cycles.
 (For many Western stock markets we would argue there were no full cycles in the 2010s and early 2020s.
 Remember that quantitative easing and zero-interest-rate episode anyone?)

-Decent minority treatment.
 A track record of repeatedly profiting at the expense of minority investors is a big red flag.
 So is maintaining close business relationships with entities that do.
-In general, we want to piggyback allocators who show good character.
+In general, we want to piggyback investors who show good character.

 Exception: Investing is seldom black or white.
 If we are comfortable, it can make sense to partner with skillful allocators despite predatory tendencies.
 Especially if the situation offers us a deep valuation discount or protective terms.
 But we should not fool ourselves to enter a predator's cage without a clear idea of who is next for lunch.